Last updated: May 2026

 Use working-days mode first to remove Saturdays and Sundays.
 Then open the holiday or closure calendar that applies to your actual situation.
 That may be a regional public holiday list, a company operations calendar, a school calendar, a vendor closure notice, or a team-specific schedule.

-Review only the dates inside your range.
+Check only the dates inside your range.
 Subtract holidays that fall on weekdays and are not working days for your context.
 Keep a note of which calendar you used, especially if the estimate will be shared with a client, team, or vendor.

 The estimate can be too high for regions with holidays in the range, too low for teams that work weekends, and incomplete for schedules with half-days or alternating shifts.